-In 2019 the three serving members in the defined benefit plan were moved to the defined contribution plan (subplan 3) and therefore no contribution accrued in this respect.
+In 2019 the three active members in the defined benefit plan were moved to the defined contribution plan (subplan 3) and therefore no contribution accrued in this respect.

-In addition, the Group recognized the net amount of the expected return on plan assets and the interest cost of the value of the obligation, which amounted to EUR 175 thousand in 2019, under "Interest Expenses" in the consolidated income statement (having recognized EUR 68 thousand in the same connection under "Interest Expenses" in the consolidated income statement for 2018) (see Note 29).
+In addition, the Group recognized the net amount of the expected return on plan assets and the interest cost of the value of the obligation, which amounted to EUR 175 thousand in 2019, under "Interest Expenses" in the income statement (having recognized EUR 68 thousand in the same connection at 31 December 2018) (see Note 30).

-In financial year 2019, the Group recognized a release amounted to EUR 237 thousand under "Provisions or reversal of provisions" in the consolidated income statement for the provisions to other long-term employee benefits (2018: release for EUR 423 thousand) (see Note 17).
+In financial year 2019, the Group recognized a charge of EUR 237 thousand under "Provisions or reversal of provisions" in the consolidated income statement for the provisions and recoveries of provisions for pensions and similar obligations (2018: release for EUR 423 thousand) (see Note 17).

 In 2019 and 2018 the Group recognized the net amount, adjusted by the corresponding tax effect, of the actuarial gains and losses arising from the measurement of the provision for defined benefit obligations amounting to EUR 4,176 and EUR 432 thousand, respectively, under "Other Accumulated Comprehensive Income - Items that Will Not Be Reclassified to Profit or Loss - Actuarial gains and losses from defined benefit pension obligations" in the Bank's equity (see Notes 2.11.2 and 18.2).
-The change in this equity item is presented in the accompanying consolidated statement of changes in equity.
+The change in this equity item is presented in the accompanying statement of changes in equity.